 Phase I constructs three-bedroom, 2.5-bathroom detached homes and townhouses at the corner of Wilder and Douglas avenues, adjacent to Town Hall.
-The community will include a pool and picnic area, with prices in the upper-$300s.
+The community will include a pool and picnic area.

 Phase II renovates three existing office and retail spaces downtown.

 Phase III builds 9 residential 2 BR and 3 BR condominiums and ground floor commercial space.